GuillemSeCa/LaSalleSFTPSyncPutty/README.md

 # How to connect Visual Studio Code with a SFTP (La Salle)

+In this repo I will explain how I use the SFTP extension on VSCode to help me code faster and upload the files easier and without using VIM.

+**IMPORTANT:** I am considering that anyone that do the following steps has already installed, setup and has the GlobalProtect connected to the server.

 ## How to install Visual Studio Code?
 First of all, we will need to download Visual Studio Code (VSCode).